Kitsudora/tt05-synth-fpga/README.md

 ------------
 The main components are
 - Oscillators
-- Modifier oscillators for volume, cutoff, and damping
+- Control oscillators for volume, cutoff, and damping
 - Sweep oscillators
 - Filter
 - PWM